Saturday to bring high temperatures, scattered storms to Central Florida

-ORLANDO, Fla. - Saturday is starting off warm and only getting warmer, with some showers thrown in during the evening.
+ORLANDO, Fla. - Saturday started off warm and is only getting warmer, with some showers thrown in during the evening.

-The day is starting off in the mid 70s, with some patches of fog.
-This fog could be thick in some areas through the mid-morning.

 [WEATHER: Extended forecast | Radar | Warnings | Pinpoint Weather Zones]